 JUST Water is a sustainable water brand.
 You might think ‘Well, water is already sustainable’ and you’d be right...sort of.
 There’s a lot more to a product than what’s inside.

 Similar to Dr. Bronner’s, Jaden Smith's JUST Water brand has a wide focus when it comes to social and environmental justice.
 JUST Water is dedicated to reducing carbon emissions through responsible recycled materials and investing in infrastructure, using their profits to repair ancient water mains and redesigning the water business model.

 Another part of JUST Water’s marketing success is its commitment to forestry.
 The paperboard bottles are FSC certified and they also offer a wealth of information on their website with helpful infographics and images.

 Effective marketing campaigns can be enhanced by a detailed, easy-to-navigate website.
-Offering helpful content as well as an environmentally-motivated product is a fantastic way of creating consumer trust, especially in 2020.
+Offering helpful content as well as an environmentally motivated product is a fantastic way of creating consumer trust, especially in 2020.

 Here at B&B Press, we want to help you enhance your ethical marketing abilities.
 What better way than to create ethical printed marketing materials?
+See how below.

-Start Your Journey to Ethical Print Today
+Start Your Journey to Sustainable Print Today